rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-018/index.md

 _A level made in [rusty-editor][rusty_editor] which is a native scene editor for the rg3d game engine._

+[rg3d] ([Discord][rg3d_discord], [Twitter][rg3d_twitter])
-[rg3d] is a game engine that aims to be easy to use and provide large set of out-of-box features.
+is a game engine that aims to be easy to use and provide large set of out-of-box features.
 Some of the recent updates:

-- Improved animation blending state machines.
+- Animation blending state machines were improved.
-- Added ability to copy nodes in-place.
+- It's now possible to copy nodes in-place.
-- Fixed clipping issues in the UI.
-- Reduced number of draw calls for UI by 70%.
+- The number of draw calls for UI was reduced by 70%.
-- Fixed text measurement in the UI.
+- Fixed clipping issues and text measurement in the UI.
-- Added opacity for UI widgets.
+- Opacity for UI widgets was added.
-- Fixed layout of Scroll- and Wrap- panels.
+- Layout of Scroll- and Wrap- panels was fixed.
-- Fixed light scatter issues for spot lights.
+- Light scatter issues for spot lights were fixed.
-- Added support for transparent meshes.
+- Support for transparent meshes.
-- Migrated to rapier 0.5.
+- Migration to rapier 0.5.
-- Fixed animation signal handling when animation playing in reverse.
+- Animation signal handling is fixed when animation playing in reverse.
 - Animation tracks now are able to filter position/scale/rotation.
-- Fixed sprite rendering.
+- Sprite rendering fixes.
 - Improved copy/paste in rusty-editor.
 - Lots of other small fixes and improvements.

-Join the [rg3d's Discord channel][rg3d_discord]
-or follow [Dmitry Stepanov on Twitter][rg3d_twitter].

 [rg3d]: https://github.com/mrDIMAS/rg3d
 [rg3d_discord]: https://discord.gg/xENF5Uh